Program in Biophysics

-Physics concentrators who enter the department via the traditional route (PHY 105/6 or 103/4 as freshmen) are encouraged to take MOL 214 or (preferably) 215 as early as possible, to have a clearer idea of the opportunities at the interface between physics and biology.
+Physics concentrators who enter the department via the traditional route (PHY 105/6 or 103/4 as first-year students) are encouraged to take MOL 214 or (preferably) 215 as early as possible, to have a clearer idea of the opportunities at the interface between physics and biology.
 To broaden their background, students must also take one 300- or 400-level course in the biological sciences.
 Most certificate students have also taken PHY 412 (Biological Physics) or the graduate course PHY 562 (Biophysics).
 Finally, students are encouraged to gain direct laboratory experience with biological systems, either by arranging to split their junior laboratory experience between PHY 312 and MOL 350 (by arrangement with the physics departmental representative), or by working in a biophysics laboratory on campus over the summers.
 For physics concentrators who enter the department via the Integrated Science curriculum (ISC 231-4 as first-year students), the sophomore course ISC 235/6 can serve as an introduction to the biological sciences.
 These students should use PHY 412 and/or 562 as electives to deepen their understanding of current work in the field.

 Molecular biology concentrators who enter the department through the Integrated Science curriculum are encouraged to continue their physics education through PHY 203 or 205, and PHY 208, but most importantly through PHY 301 (Thermal Physics).
 This should provide the preparation required for PHY 412, and for serious independent work with physics content.
 Molecular biology concentrators who enter the department through the more traditional path are encouraged to take their introductory physics courses (PHY 103/4, or, preferably, 105/6) as early as possible, and to plan a curriculum that brings them to 300-level mathematics courses in the start of their junior year.
 These students should continue their physics education as described above.